-Publishing artifacts to the DataMiner Catalog
+Publishing items in the DataMiner Catalog

 Note